-Stevens Point— Catching bluegills consistently through the ice on any given body of water takes a knack of know-how.
-Sure when the fish are biting you can throw down any jig, put a wax worm on your hook and set it down and catch fish.
+Stevens Point— Catching more gills consistently through the ice on any given body of water takes a knack of know-how.
+Sure when bluegills are biting you can throw down any jig, put a wax worm on your hook and set it down and catch fish.

-But to consistently put decent-sized gills from ice up to ice out you have to be able to vary your tactics.
-Time of year, water temperature, as well as the amount of oxygen, will determine the temperament of the fish themselves.
+But to consistently put decent-sized gills from the ice up to ice out you have to be able to vary your tactics.
+The time of year, water temperature, as well as amount of oxygen, will determine the temperament of the fish themselves.

 Give the gills a cold spell late in the year and they will be lethargic.
 Put some oxygen in the water and warm it up and they may be a bit more aggressive.
 Knowing these ideas in advance can help any angler out on the ice.
 If I were smart, and that is a big if, I would have a bunch of different jig poles set up with different setups.
 Like most of you, I have my favorite jig pole and I like to stick with it.

 That means I am tying and retying as the day goes on to consistently put the fish on the ice.
 Once I or the boys find out what they want we share with each other the presentation for the day.

 Having electronics is sometimes a key when the fish are finicky.
 Knowing they are down where you are fishing is over half the battle.
 I like to stick my Aqua-Vu down the hole to take a gander at what the bottom looks like on any particular day.